-To address the impact of climate change on the Bank, OAL has updated the Risk Appetite Framework and established the Terms of Reference of Climate Risk Management Working Group in 2023, which provide guidance to OAL's climate risk management.
-OAL is working on updating the relevant Credit Policy to further improve work on climate risk management of the Bank.
+To address the impact of climate change on the Bank, OAL refers to the Risk Appetite Statement and the Terms of Reference of Climate Risk Management Working Group, which provide guidance to OAL's climate risk management.
+OAL is currently in the planning stage of updating the relevant Credit Policy to further improve work on climate risk management of the Bank.